 How does effort estimation impact project success?

-Accurate estimation is therefore not merely a planning exercise — it is a direct determinant of whether a project succeeds or fails.
+Effort estimation is therefore not just a planning activity – it is a critical factor that influences whether a project succeeds or fails.